Income inequality in the United States: International comparisons

 Income gini coefficient map according to the World Bank (2018).
 Higher Income Gini Index for a nation in this map implies more income inequality among its people.

 The United States has the highest level of income inequality in the Western world, according to a 2018 study by the United Nations Special Rapporteur on extreme poverty and human rights.
 The United States has forty million people living in poverty, and more than half of these people live in "extreme" or "absolute" poverty.
-Income inequality has increased in recent decades, and large tax cuts that disproportionately favor the very wealthy are predicted to further increase U.S. income inequality.
+Income inequality has increased in recent decades, and large tax cuts that disproportionately favor the very wealthy are predicted to increase U.S. income inequality further.

-Actual income inequality and public views about the need to address the issue are directly related in most developed countries, but not in the US, where income inequality is larger but the concern is lower.
-Excluding retirees, US market income inequality is comparatively high (rather than moderate) and the level of redistribution is moderate (not low).
+Actual income inequality and public views about the need to address the issue are directly related in most developed countries, but not in the US, where income inequality is larger, but the concern is lower.
+Excluding retirees, US market income inequality is comparatively high (rather than moderate), and the level of redistribution is moderate (not low).
 These comparisons indicate Americans shift from reliance on market income to reliance on income transfers later in life, although less fully than in other developed countries.

 International comparisons vary.
 In 2019 the CIA ranked the US 39th-worst among 157 countries measured by Gini.
 While inequality increased after 1981 in two-thirds of OECD countries, most are in the more equal end of the spectrum.
 The European Union measured 30.8.

 The US Gini rating (after taxes and transfers) puts it among those of less developed countries.
-The US is more unequal or on par with countries such as Mozambique, Peru, Cameroon, Guyana and Thailand.
+The US is more unequal than or on par with countries such as Mozambique, Peru, Cameroon, Guyana, and Thailand.

-Across Europe the ratio of post-tax income of the top 10% to that of the bottom 50% changed only slightly between the mid-1990s and 2019.
+Across Europe, the ratio of post-tax income of the top 10% to that of the bottom 50% changed only slightly between the mid-1990s and 2019.

 Comparative data are available from databases such as the Luxembourg Income Study (LIS) or the OECD Income Distribution database (OECD IDD), or, when including developing countries, from the World Bank's Povcalnet database, or the World Income Inequality Database (WIID), maintained by the United Nations University World Institute for Development Economics Research (UNU-WIDER), or the World Inequality Database (WID).